soundpress/RulesOfNYC/docs/c18/index.rst

    (6) Within a bicycle lane.

-   (7) Within horse-drawn carriage boarding areas.
+   (7) Within horse-drawn cab passenger boarding areas.

 (d) Pickup and discharge of passengers by certain diplomatic and consular vehicles.
 A vehicle bearing "A", "C" or "D" series license plates issued by the U.S. Department of State and displaying a valid non-transferable service vehicle decal issued by the City of New York that is affixed to the inside of the operator's side of the windshield shall be treated like a for-hire vehicle while actively engaged in and for the purpose of expeditiously picking up or discharging passengers, in a manner that does not obstruct traffic, provided that the operator of such vehicle bearing such "A" "C" or "D" series license plates and displaying such non-transferable service vehicle decal: